magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 Her father appeared then, not angry but deliberate, a cloth in his hand.
 Without a word he began to wipe the wall, careful, methodical, erasing each stroke of light.

 “Papa, don’t,” Lucy pleaded.
-“The stone is meant for this.
-It makes things beautiful.”
+“It is beautiful!”

 But his hand did not pause.
 The leaf dissolved into nothing, leaving only the bare wall again, pale and cold.